Fortran-FOSS-Programmers/ford/README.md

   (<em>default:</em> ./doc)</strong></dd>
 <dt>media_dir</dt><dd>A directory containing any images or other content which
   you will use or link to in your documentation.
-This will be placed at the root of your documentation file-tree, with the name "media".</dd>
+This will be placed at the root of your documentation file-tree, with the name "media".
+To link to this content from the index (i.e. from the description and summary provided in the project file) you would use ``./media/<file-name>``, while it would be ``../media/<file-name>`` from anywhere else.</dd>
 <dt>css</dt><dd>The path to a custom style-sheet which can be used to modify the
   appearance of the output.</dd>
 <dt>extensions</dt><dd>File extensions which will be read by FORD for